 The MCP must develop a transition plan using the approved ODM form with information provided by ODRC and other programs/entities (e.g., Ohio Department of Mental Health and Addiction Services' Community Linkages program).
 The MCP must facilitate input to the transition plan by entities specified by ODM.
 The MCP will conduct an interactive session (e.g., videoconference) to review the completed transition plan with each pending member who meets the critical risk criteria.
 The MCP will request the interactive session and submit a copy of the transition plan to the ODRC facility according to the methods and timeframes prescribed by ODM.
-The MCP shall make reasonable effort to conduct this interactive session at least fourteen (14) calendar days prior to the pending member's scheduled release date from the ODRC facility.
+The MCP shall make reasonable effort to conduct this interactive session at least 14 calendar days prior to the pending member's scheduled release date from the ODRC facility.
 The MCP must review the transition plan with the pending member during the interactive session and identify/confirm necessary changes that will be made to the transition plan.
-The MCP must update the transition plan, as appropriate, and submit the final transition plan to ODRC/Operations Support Center and the ODRC facility as prescribed by ODM.
+The MCP must oDRC/Operations Support Center and the ODRC facility as prescribed by ODM.